zirui-xu/zirui-xu.github.io/README.md

-This is Ray Zirui Xu's personal academic website.
+This is Zirui Xu's personal academic website.